MicrosoftDocs/quantum-docs/articles/install-overview-qdk.md

 ---
 author: bradben
-description: Learn how to set up an Azure Quantum environment for different languages and platforms. ms.author: brbenefield ms.date: 03/14/2024 ms.service: azure-quantum ms.subservice: qdk ms.topic: quickstart
+description: Learn how to set up the Azure Quantum Development Kit VS Code extension and set up your environment for different languages and platforms. ms.author: brbenefield ms.date: 03/14/2024 ms.service: azure-quantum ms.subservice: qdk ms.topic: get-started
 no-loc: ['Q#', '$$v', Quantum Development Kit, target, targets]
 title: Get started with the Quantum Development Kit
 uid: microsoft.quantum.install-qdk.overview
+#customer intent: As a quantum developer, I want to configure my environment with the latest Azure Quantum tools.
 ---

 # Get started with the Azure Quantum Development Kit (Modern QDK)

 Learn about the different environment options available to develop quantum computing using the [Azure Quantum](xref:microsoft.quantum.azure-quantum-overview) service.
 Every environment uses the [Azure Quantum Development Kit (Modern QDK)](xref:microsoft.quantum.overview.q-sharp), an open source set of tools that includes the quantum programming language Q# and accompanying libraries.
 With the QDK, you can develop quantum computing applications using different IDEs and languages and run them on quantum simulators or quantum hardware using Azure Quantum.

 ## Running quantum programs